nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: Delete a student from a teachingAssistantBuddy**
+**Use case: Delete a student from a module**

 **MSS**

-1. User requests to delete a specific student from a teachingAssistantBuddy in system
+1. User requests to delete a specific student from a module in system
-2. System deletes the student from the teachingAssistantBuddy
+2. System deletes the student from the module

    Use case ends.